South Downs Way, looking toward Beachy Head

 We’d seen surprisingly few people for almost the entire walk so far, but not today.
 Along with many other walkers, both day hikers and those tackling the whole thing, we were passed by dozens of mountain bikers doing a one-day charity ride the length of the South Downs Way.
 I can still hear the ringing of bells now.

-Finally limping into the village in the evening, our wonderful Airbnb host took one look at us and declared that she’d be driving us to the pub for dinner rather than making us walk there.
+Finally limping into the village in the evening, our wonderful Airbnb host took one look at the state of us and declared that she’d be driving us to the pub for dinner rather than making us walk there.
 We didn’t argue.

 Our self-contained studio was lovely and spacious, with doors that opened out to the garden and a fridge and cooktop for making breakfast in the morning.
-The hot, powerful shower got quite a workout.
-It was worth the £90 (£45 per person) a night, and we’d stay there again in a heartbeat.
+Let’s just say the hot, powerful shower got quite a workout that night.

 Total distance: 35.9 km (22.3 miles)